 Review preparation meetings are expected to take place the day(s) before the project reviews.
 The PC and all WPLs are expected to attend the review preparation meetings.
-Other members of the project will be expected to attend when required.
-As the review preparation meetings will form a major forum for the exchange of information in addition to the management of the project, all consortium members will be encouraged to attend.
-The review preparation meetings will also review progress against the project success criteria and will report to the GA all deviations from planned progress, together with an action plan to recover any shortfalls or exploit any gains in the programme.
-All meetings will have minutes written by the PC.
+Other members of the project are expected to attend when required.
+As the review preparation meetings form a major forum for the exchange of information in addition to the management of the project, all consortium members are encouraged to attend.
+The review preparation meetings also review progress against the project success criteria and report to the GA all deviations from planned progress, together with an action plan to recover any shortfalls or exploit any gains in the programme.
+All meetings have minutes written by the PC.